Chambliss Astronomy Achievement Student Award Rules

-- Only presentations submitted by the on-time abstract deadline are eligible for judging.
+- Only poster presentations submitted by the on-time abstract deadline are eligible for judging.
 Late abstracts are ineligible.

 - Participants must indicate during the abstract-submission process that they want their poster considered for the Chambliss student award.